-Starting Position 1: Supine position with arms sideward, palms down.
+Starting Position 1: Supine position with arms sideward, palms down, and head on the ground.

 Movement: On the command, "Ready, STRETCH," turn the body to right, bend the left knee to 90 degrees over the right leg, grasp the outside of the left knee with the right hand, and pull toward the right.
 Hold this position for 20-30 seconds.
 On the command, "Starting Position, MOVE," assume the starting position.
 On the command, "Change Position, Ready, STRETCH," turn the body to left, bend the right knee to 90-degrees over the left leg and grasp the outside of the right knee with the left hand and pull toward the left.
 Hold this position for 20-30 seconds.
+On the command, "Starting Position, MOVE," assume the starting position for 20-30 seconds.
+On the command, "Starting Position, MOVE," assume the starting position for 20-30 seconds.
 On the command, "Starting Position, MOVE," assume the starting position.